 To view some conditions that are not included in 23andMe reports, visit the Conditions Not Included In 23andMe help article.
 The list in the help article is not comprehensive, and conditions not listed there are not necessarily included in our current 23andMe reports.

-23andMe is the first and only genetic service available directly to you that includes reports that meet FDA requirements for being scientifically and clinically valid.
+23andMe is the first direct-to-consumer test available that includes reports that meet FDA requirements for being scientifically and clinically valid.

 Our rigorous quality standards:

 - Carrier Status* and Genetic Health Risk* Reports meet FDA criteria for being scientifically and clinically valid.

 - Our DNA collection kit is FDA-cleared for use with our Carrier Status Reports and manufactured in accordance with Good Manufacturing Practice regulations.

 - Genotyping is a well-established and reliable platform for analyzing DNA.

 - Our team of scientists and medical experts use a rigorous process to develop and design each report, ensuring validity and ease of use.